aws-samples/serverless-patterns/lambda-s3-files-cdk/README.md

 ## How it works

-[Amazon S3 Files](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-files.html) (GA April 2026) provides NFS access to S3 buckets with full POSIX semantics.
+[Amazon S3 Files](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-files.html) provides NFS access to S3 buckets with full POSIX semantics.
 This pattern mounts an S3 bucket on a Lambda function at `/mnt/s3data`.

 ### What gets deployed